Alcaraz gains first win on Wimbledon's Centre Court

 "It's something I wanted to enjoy every single second of and I did.

-"Playing here at Wimbledon is something special, you feel different compared to other tournaments.
+"Playing at Wimbledon is something special, you feel different compared to other tournaments.
 I try to enjoy playing tennis and make people enjoy watch tennis."

+Alcaraz struggled early on with the pace of the Centre Court turf, repeatedly sending forehands from the baseline long.
+That gave his opponent - who has only won two Grand Slam matches in his career - three break points early on, but Muller was unable to convert his chances.

+As the match went on, Alcaraz - showing superb touch, technique and pace of shot - produced a number of superb cushioned volleys and drop shots, gaining the vital break in the seventh game.

 TENNISh.